-6.5 Ways YMCA Camp Makes Your Life Easier
+6 Ways YMCA Camp Will Make Your Life Easier

 It’s that time of year when the headache of making summer camp plans for your children looms large over your head.
 Dates, times, cost, camp types, special interests, drop off and pick up – yikes!
 Just having the kids at the same place is a victory!

-The YMCA of Greater Brandywine, which offers summer camp at all of its branches including the Brandywine YMCA, Jennersville YMCA, Kennett Area YMCA, Lionville YMCA, Oscar Lasko YMCA, Upper Main Line YMCA and West Chester Area YMCA, is here to alleviate some of that pressure.
-Here are six and a half ways YMCA Summer Camp will make your life easier.
+The YMCA of Greater Brandywine, which offers summer camp at all of its branches including the Brandywine YMCA, Jennersville YMCA, Kennett Area YMCA, Lionville YMCA, Octorara YMCA, Oscar Lasko YMCA, Upper Main Line YMCA and West Chester Area YMCA, is here to alleviate some of that pressure.
+Here are six ways that YMCA Summer Camp will help make your life easier.

 At first glance, having so many camp options at the YMCA may not necessarily feel like it is making your life easier; however, with all those options there is something for everyone AND they all get dropped off and picked up at the same time and location!